MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/input-primer.md

 ---
-Description: User interactions in the Windows app are a combination of input and output sources (such as mouse, keyboard, pen, touch, touchpad, speech, Cortana, controller, gesture, gaze, and so on), along with various modes or modifiers that enable extended experiences (including mouse wheel and buttons, pen eraser and barrel buttons, touch keyboard, and background app services).
+description: User interactions in the Windows app are a combination of input and output sources (such as mouse, keyboard, pen, touch, touchpad, speech, Cortana, controller, gesture, gaze, and so on), along with various modes or modifiers that enable extended experiences (including mouse wheel and buttons, pen eraser and barrel buttons, touch keyboard, and background app services).
 title: Interaction primer
 ms.assetid: 73008F80-FE62-457D-BAEC-412ED6BAB0C8
 label: Interaction primer